-- ESFA is an executive agency of DfE.
-ESFA's accounting officer is accountable to Parliament for how ESFA uses its funds and personally responsible for the regularity, propriety and value for money of its expenditure.
-To do this, ESFA's accounting officer must be satisfied that academy trusts have appropriate arrangements for sound governance, financial management, value for money and accounting, and that trusts' use of public funds is consistent with the purposes voted by Parliament. - ESFA's accounting officer will send a 'Dear Accounting Officer' letter at least annually to academy trust accounting officers, covering issues such as developments in the accountability framework and ESFA findings.
-Accounting officers must share it with their members, governors, chief financial officer and senior leadership team, arrange for the governing body to discuss it and take action, if necessary, to strengthen financial controls. - ESFA exercises the rights, powers and remedies in this policy on behalf of the Secretary of State.
-If ESFA fails to use, or delays in using, these this does not mean it cannot do so later.
+- ESFA's accounting officer is accountable to Parliament for how ESFA uses its funds and personally responsible for the regularity, propriety and value for money of its expenditure. - ESFA's accounting officer will send a 'Dear Accounting Officer' letter at least annually to academy trust accounting officers, covering issues such as developments in the accountability framework and ESFA findings.
+Accounting officers must share it with their members, governors, chief financial officer and senior leadership team, arrange for the governing body to discuss it and take action, if necessary, to strengthen financial controls.